 Thresholds for Annual Program Assessment Reporting

 Thresholds for annual program assessment reporting will again modify the reporting process in small undergraduate programs:

-Multi-campus undergraduate degree programs with fewer than six senior certified majors on a particular campus (using spring census records in OBIEE) will not be required to report on assessment for that particular campus.
+Multi-campus undergraduate degree programs with fewer than six seniors admitted to the major on a particular campus (using spring census records in OBIEE) will not be required to report on assessment for that particular campus.
 Programs will still be required to submit a regular annual report and include any campus with six or more senior majors.
 For questions about specific programs or degrees, contact us.